 However, Windscribe comes with a 10GB data limit on its free plan.
 If you factor in that some games can use up to 150MB of data per hour, this is a major drawback for avid gamers who spend more than two to three hours gaming every day.

 As we mentioned in our Windscribe review, you can get more data by tweeting, but it won’t make enough of a difference in this case.

 As an alternative, you can try ProtonVPN, which we covered in detail in our ProtonVPN review.
 Rather than restricting the amount of data, it restricts your speed.
 Even with that, however, we’ve found that it still does a solid job for gaming provided the latency is low.

 A much bigger downside would be the limitation to only three locations: Japan, Netherlands and the United States.
 If you’re looking to connect to one of these destinations, ProtonVPN is a good way to save money; if not, you’re better off with one of the providers we discussed earlier.

 Though a VPN isn’t the first thing that comes to mind when gaming is in question, it’s an important step to keeping yourself safe while playing online.
 Any open stream invites unwanted network activity and using a VPN can protect you from falling victim to any schemes.

 What VPN are you using for gaming?
-Let us know in the comments below and take a look at our other VPN articles.
+Do you agree with our list?
+Let us know in the comments below.
 As always, thanks for reading.